veyon/docs/admin/troubleshooting.rst

 An incorrect configuration of computer access control can also lead to computers being inaccessible.
 Initially it's recommended to disable :ref:`computer access control <ComputerAccessControl>` completely using the Veyon Configurator.
 This allows to determine which method for computer access control is possibly incorrectly configured.

-If :ref:`authorized user groups for computer access <RefAuthorizedUserGroups>` are used you should check whether the list of authorized user groups is complete and whether the accessing user is member of one of these user groups.
+If :ref:`authorized user groups for computer access <RefAuthorizedUserGroups>` are used you should check whether the list of authorized user groups is complete and whether the accessing user is a member of one of these user groups.

 Improperly configured :ref:`access control rules <AccessControlRules>` can also cause problems with accessing computers.
 It is necessary to always specify at least one rule to allow access under certain conditions.
 If this is ensured, a temporary test rule can be inserted at the end of the list for further debugging.
 This rule should be configured so that the option :guilabel:`Always process rule and ignore conditions` is enabled and the action :guilabel:`Allow access` is selected.
 This rule can then be moved up in the rule list step by step until the test returns the desired positive results and the access works.
 The access rule located directly below the test rule is then the cause for the access denial and can be examined more closely and corrected accordingly.
 Don't forget to remove the test rule afterwards to prevent unauthorized access.